Finding the Patients We’re Missing

 In this episode, Leon van Wouwe, Volv Global’s Clinical Innovation Director, unpacks why the “diagnostic gap” is often a systems issue – missed patterns, fragmented journeys, and clinical bandwidth – rather than a lack of intent or an absence of innovation.
 The discussion is a grounded reminder that data-driven methods only matter when they support clinical judgement and can be translated responsibly into real workflows clinicians can trust.

-If you care about moving from awareness to action in rare disease, this is worth a listen, especially for teams working on:- earlier recognition (before irreversible progression)
+If you care about moving from awareness to action in rare disease, this is worth a listen, especially for teams working on:

 - finding patients already interacting with care, but still undiagnosed